 The tipping point: The sophistication and mass availability of data intelligence software.
 In B2B, you used to need a massive budget or a committed business intelligence team to get great predictive insights for sales and marketing.
 That period has come to end.
 These are the top 3 reasons every B2B company should make customer metrics the core of their 2017 sales and marketing strategy, with predictive analytics serving as the connector behind past and future success.

-1. Creates the path of least resistance towards future revenue.
+1. Create the path of least resistance towards future revenue.

 Powerfully positive customer experience is the basis behind the wish list for every B2B sales organization: more customers, higher average contract values, negative churn, high renewal rates, increased referrals, shorter sales cycles, stronger inbound lead generation.
 In other words, everything that makes life easier for the entirety of your front office.